sigp/lighthouse/book/src/voluntary-exit.md

 - The `--keystore` flag is used to specify the path to the EIP-2335 voting keystore for the validator.

-- The `--beacon-node` flag is used to specify a beacon chain HTTP endpoint that confirms to the [Eth2.0 Standard API](https://ethereum.github.io/eth2.0-APIs/) specifications.
+- The `--beacon-nodes` flag is used to specify a beacon chain HTTP endpoint that confirms to the [Eth2.0 Standard API](https://ethereum.github.io/eth2.0-APIs/) specifications.
 That beacon node will be used to validate and propagate the voluntary exit.
 The default value for this flag is `http://localhost:5052`.

 - The `--network` flag is used to specify a particular Eth2 network (default is `mainnet`).